East Garrison, California

 East Garrison is a planned community in an unincorporated area in Monterey County, California.
 It is located on Reservation Road (County Route G17) east of Marina and west of the Salinas River on the former Fort Ord.
 The community has 929 taxed parcels (779 single family homes and 150 single family attached properties).
-The community contains many parks including dog parks, the 5-acre Lincoln Park with sports field as well as West Camp Park, McArthur Park, Arts Park which are approximately one acre each.
+The community contains many parks including dog parks, the 5-acre Lincoln Park with sports field as well as West Camp Park, McArthur Park, and Arts Park, which are approximately one acre each.
 East Garrison is part of Monterey County's Fourth District and, as of January 5, 2021, is represented by Supervisor Wendy Root Askew.

 Permit PLN030204 was approved by the County of Monterey Board of Supervisors in 2005.
 This allowed development of the East Garrison project, a mixed-use residential development consisting of up to 1,470 dwelling units.
 The project is also subject to a Disposition and Development Agreement (DDA) approved by the former Redevelopment Agency for the County of Monterey (now Successor Agency) which requires Agency financial assistance to pay for a portion of certain aspects, including public facilities, affordable housing and historic preservation and renovation.

 As of January 2023, East Garrison has developed into a community consisting of: